 There could be other things wrong with a vehicle that can cause the catalytic converter to fail.
 Some issues might only be able to be detected by professionals once they examine the car.
 Those problems will cost extra to fix.

-To sum up, depending upon the choice of catalytic converter quality and type of vehicle you own, replacements will set you back in the range of $1000-2500.
+Depending upon the choice of catalytic converter quality and type of vehicle you own, the average cost to replace a catalytic converter is in the range of $1000-2500.
 Is it worth the cost to repair your junk car or should you replace it?
-If you feel your car has run its course, then replacing a catalytic converter is of no use, and it might be time to consider selling your junk car off for some quick cash.
+If you feel your car has run its course, then replacing a catalytic converter is of no use, and it might be time to consider getting cash for your car.
 You can use the money to make a down payment on your next car!